ℹ️ This article is authentic, fully organic, handcrafted by a human mind. No AI was harmed or used in generating the ideas for content and title.

 }

-// GET with type
+// GET with types

-const user = await api.get<User>(`users/123`).json();
+const user = await api.get<User>("users/123").json();

-// POST with type
+// POST with types

-const newUser = await api
+const newUser = await api.post<User>("users", {

 json: {